 What kind of information do you report to the organisation?

-What professional standards apply to ELS?
+What professional standards apply?

-FairWay’s ELS office practices in accordance with the International Ombudsman Association’s Standards of Practice.
+Fair Way’s workplace coaching service (known as Employee Liaison Service or ELS) practices in accordance with the International Ombudsman Association’s Standards of Practice.
 These standards ensure that our practitioners work to the highest professional standards.